mojsony/api-descriptions/common/common-guide.md

 |-|-|-|
 |`trim`|string format:`csv`| Comma separated list of fields to trim from response.
 Field names must be supplied on lowercase dash naming convention.
 Nested fields are accesed with dot notation. |
 |`include`|string format:`csv`| Comma separated list of fields to include in response.
 Field names must be supplied on lowercase dash naming convention.
 Nested fields are accesed with dot notation.  |

+###Synchronization
+When a collection resource supports incremental synchronization you can supply `sync-timestamp` as query parameter and expect only collection items that were added, changed or deleted since point in time represented by timestamp.
+Each collection item will have a `sync-timestamp` field so API consumer is responsible to keep track of latest synchronization timestamp processed for specific collection.
+Synchronization timestamp can have any implementation and format as long as it is guaranteed to be monotonicaly increasing with every change.

 ###Filtering
 Many collection resources accept a list of predefined optional query parameters that filter returned results.
 Parameters are combined with a logical AND.
 Unless otherwise specified parameters that filter text will assume case-insensitive match.
 When parameter contains multiple values, unless otherwise specified, result is matched on any of the supplied values.